aws-samples/serverless-patterns/appsync-stepfunctions-express-sync-bedrock-sam/README.md

 ## Testing
-1.Within your AWS Console navigate to AppSync in the region you deployed this sample in.
+1. Within your AWS Console navigate to AppSync in the region you deployed this sample in.

-2.Select the AppSyncApi
+2. Select the AppSyncApi

-3.On the left side select Queries
+3. On the left side select Queries

-4.Below the Run dropdown paste the following
+4. Below the Run dropdown paste the following

 mutation MyMutation {
   startWorkflow(prompt_one: "Write a 500 word blog post on The Beatles") {